blinkboxbooks/common-spray.scala/README.md

 common-spray
 ============

-Common code for blinkbox books web services using Spray.
+Common code for blinkbox books web services using Spray and Scala.